bote26/Interledger-Hackathon/README.md

 - **Wallet System**:
   - Each user has a wallet with USD balance
-  - Initial balance of $100 for new accounts
+  - Initial balance of $0 for new accounts
   - Real-time balance updates

 - **Transfer Functionality**:
   - Father accounts can transfer money between any wallets they control
   - Transfer from own wallet to child wallets
-  - Transfer from child wallets to own wallet
-  - Transfer between child wallets
   - Transaction history tracking

 - **Database**:
-  - SQLite database with proper schema
+  - Google Firebase database with proper schemas
   - User data storage
   - Wallet management
   - Transaction logging